carloskiki/rfcs/text/0000-cargo-supported-targets.md

 - Performance: this is a lot of extra calls to rustc.
     Hopefully these are all compatible with the rustc cache, so they won't make things too bad.
 - This feature must be learned by those wanting to use dependencies with `supported-targets` specified.
-- This is the first steps towards a target aware `cargo`, which may bring more complexity to `cargo`.
+- This is the first step towards a target aware `cargo`, which may increase `cargo`'s complexity, and bring more feature requests along these lines.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives